MarcoVidali/Crypto-Tracker/README.md

 # Crypto Tracker
 ## What is Crypto Tracker?
-Crypto Tracker is a program that allows you to track the price of cryptos in real time.
+Crypto Tracker is a program that allows you to do a lot of things of cryptos, such as tracking the price in real time or getting the price some time ago.
 ## How can I use it?
 Simply, run the "Crypto Tracker.py" file.
 If you want to close the program or go back, simply press "CTRL + C".
 Then, choose the section (with the number of the section).
 ### Current price tracker